d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis-rnn.md

 :label:`chapter_sentiment_rnn`

 Similar to search synonyms and analogies, text classification is also a downstream application of word embedding.
-In this section, we will apply pre-trained word vectors and bidirectional recurrent neural networks with multiple hidden layers.
+In this section, we will apply pre-trained word vectors and bidirectional recurrent neural networks with multiple hidden layers :cite:`Maas.Daly.Pham.ea.2011`.
 We will use them to determine whether a text sequence of indefinite length contains positive or negative emotion.
 Import the required package or module before starting the experiment.

 ```{.python .input  n=2}
 import d2l